RHIT-CSSE/csse332/Homework/HybridThreads/README.md

    if you're curious this also has a pretty simple fix)

-You can make the non-creation tests pass first before you try and implemented the last 3 rules.
+You can make the non-creation tests pass first before you try and implement the last 3 rules.

 There is a simple solution that implements all these rules...and does not require a large number of semaphores.
 I won't reveal the solution